klunghamer/Application-Security-Project/README.md

 **User functionality:**

-Users can sign up for an account, login/logout, and upload a file to spellcheck, which will then be processed and downloaded on to the users machine.
+Users can sign up for an account, login/logout, and upload a file to spellcheck, which will then be processed and downloaded on to the user's machine.

 **Security Considerations:**